jooize/tmux-powerline-theme/README.md

     # Load Powerline theme
     source-file "$HOME/.tmux/powerline-theme/powerline-theme.conf"

-*If you don't want to use the Powerline symbols, skip the first two and only load the theme (assumes UTF-8 support).*
+*If you don't want Powerline symbols, skip the first two and only load the theme (assumes UTF-8 support).*

 ## List of Powerline symbols